 Glow in the Garden takes up a fair bit of space, but not the entire property by any means.
 It’s a big event, but not as large as VanDusen’s Festival of Lights in December.

 Times and Dates

-New from last year and continuing into 2019, the attraction has three time slots for each evening.
+New from the year before and continuing into 2019, the attraction has three time slots for each evening.
 In previous years, visitors could arrive at the attraction whenever they wanted.
 In 2018 and 2019, however, people had to choose specific times.
 This helped control traffic and ensure that the place didn’t get overly crowded and that the lineups were manageable.